siantist/green_growth_app/README.md

 - maps feature for tracking (public transportation) green transporation (and percentage)
 - keep a score and earn points
 - adding (green) activities and their scores relative to each other
+- AI / webscraping part to suggest solutions to green problems

 links:
 https://www.hackingwithswift.com/quick-start/swiftui